Brooks and UMass-Lowell host Stonehill - WTOP News

 Lowell, Massachusetts; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: UMass-Lowell faces Stonehill after Max Brooks scored 26 points in UMass-Lowell’s 92-83 win over the Dartmouth Big Green.
+BOTTOM LINE: UMass-Lowell hosts Stonehill after Max Brooks scored 26 points in UMass-Lowell’s 92-83 win against the Dartmouth Big Green.

 The River Hawks have gone 7-0 at home.
-UMass-Lowell has a 0-2 record in games decided by 3 points or fewer.
+UMass-Lowell is second in the America East scoring 84.6 points while shooting 50.5% from the field.

-The Skyhawks are 0-5 on the road.
-Stonehill is seventh in the NEC scoring 24.2 points per game in the paint led by Todd Brogna averaging 5.5.
+The Skyhawks are 0-5 in road games.
+Stonehill is fifth in the NEC scoring 70.2 points per game and is shooting 42.5%.

-UMass-Lowell averages 84.6 points, 14.3 more per game than the 70.3 Stonehill gives up.
-Stonehill averages 70.2 points per game, 6.5 fewer points than the 76.7 UMass-Lowell gives up to opponents.
+UMass-Lowell’s average of 6.9 made 3-pointers per game this season is just 0.1 more made shots on average than the 6.8 per game Stonehill allows.
+Stonehill averages 9.8 made 3-pointers per game this season, 2.4 more made shots on average than the 7.4 per game UMass-Lowell allows.

-TOP PERFORMERS: Martin Somerville is shooting 44.8% from beyond the arc with 2.2 made 3-pointers per game for the River Hawks, while averaging 13.1 points and 1.6 steals.
+TOP PERFORMERS: Quinton Mincey is averaging 17.3 points, 5.2 rebounds and 3.3 assists for the River Hawks.

 Amir Nesbitt is averaging 7.8 points and 3.5 assists for the Skyhawks.